mvcss/library/README.md

 ## Components

 Choose the JS components you want from `/components` to include in your [MVCSS](http://mvcss.github.io/) project.
+There are CoffeeScript files (`.coffee`) and minified JS files for each component.

 ## Documentation